 - Positive cash flow that signifies your business’s ability to support the debt it’ll take on

-How do I apply for a term loan?
+How do I apply for these loans to buy a business?

-Determine which commercial banks, community banks, and credit unions in your area offer term loans for business acquisition.
-Then, inquire about their rates and qualifications.
+Determine which banks and credit unions in your area offer term loans to buy a business.
+Then, ask about their rates and qualifications.
 If you qualify and are comfortable with the terms and interest rate a lender offers, you can begin the application process.

 - Three years of personal bank statements, tax returns, and financial statements

 - A statement that explains your management and industry experience

 - Proof of your ability to make a down payment

 - A copy of the business sale contract that proves your intention to acquire the business you’re financing

 - Profit and loss statements